D-Alex/ropencv/README.md

-# ffi ruby wrapper for OpenCV
+# ffi ruby bindings for OpenCV
-This are automated ffi ruby wrappers for opencv 2.4.4 and higher.
+Automated ffi ruby bindings for OpenCV 2.4.4 and higher.
 For wrapping all marked OpenCV C++ methods the OpenCV hdr parser is used to parse the OpenCV header files.
 From there rbind generates a C interface and ruby classes.
 The ruby classes are using the C interface via ffi to give the user the same object